stackify/stackify-api-ruby/README.md

     config.proxy = { uri: '127.0.0.1:8118', user: 'user_name', password: 'some_password' }

-For internal logging stackify-api-ruby you can use such logger:

-    config.logger = Logger.new(File.join(Rails.root, "log", "stackify.log"))
-    config.logger.level = Logger::DEBUG

 After logs configuring you should wrap up your logger:

     logger = Logger.new('mylog.log')